9. The "Person" Radical: 人, 亻, and the Top of 介

 以 (419: -ward; by means of)

 Actually, 傘 is a controversial case.
 Some sources say that it contains the "person" radical, but if so, is that because of the four 人 shapes or because of the up top?
 Perhaps it's neither.
-Henshall (who has supplied all etymological information in this Radical Note, unless otherwise noted) says 傘 is a pictograph of an "umbrella," with as the "canopy" and 人 as the "pieces that support it."
+Henshall (who has supplied all etymological information in this Radical Note, unless otherwise noted) says 傘 is a pictograph of an "umbrella," with 十 as the "frame," as the "hood," and 人 as the pieces supporting the hood.
 In that case, 傘 contains no people at all!
 Apparently, some reference sources have filed this character under the "person" radical because they needed to put it somewhere, not because the etymology dictated that choice.

 Several other kanji look as though they contain 人, but etymologically they don't.
 For instance in 内 (364: inside), the 人 shape used to be 入 (63: to enter).
 That makes sense, given that 内 means "inside."
 Furthermore, 人 is neither a radical nor a component in 卒 (537: to graduate), even though this kanji looks a lot like 座 (featured above).